liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 has no option but to repeat the last action over and over to obtain the content of the portlet (at least until the Credit Card reached its limit).

 Fortunately, that's not how portals work.
-To prevent situations like the one described above, the portlet specification defines two phases for every request of a portlet, to allow the portal to differentiate *when an action is being performed* (and should not be repeated) and *when the content is being produced* (rendered):
+To prevent situations like the one described above, the portlet specification defines two phases for every request of a portlet, allowing the portal to differentiate *when an action is being performed* (and should not be repeated) and *when the content is being produced* (rendered):

 - **Action phase**: The action phase can only be invoked for one portlet at a time and is usually the result of a user interaction with the portlet.
 In this